Imagine an ideal day creating content…

 Let’s use this article as an example.
 This is a piece of proactive content.
 I can publish it any time in the next three months and it will have the same impact.
 So, if something happens on the day that this is scheduled to go live, I’ll push it back…

-…and create a reactive piece of content ASAP.
+…and publish a reactive piece of content in its place.

 Take immediate action, otherwise your reactive content marketing strategy will fall flat.